 What is hearing loss?

-What are the risk factors of hearing loss?
+What are the types of hearing loss?

 Symptoms and Causes